.html

 Drop any file to identify it

-HTML is the markup language that structures every web page — it defines headings, paragraphs, links, images, and media using a system of tags that browsers render into visual content.
-The bones of every website.
-It is not a programming language, and it does not need to be.
 Tim Berners-Lee wrote the first version in 1991 with barely 20 tags, and the web grew from there.
-Today's HTML5 handles video, audio, canvas drawing, semantic structure, and accessibility, but the core idea hasn't changed: you write content in angle brackets and a browser turns it into something visual.
-Every website you've ever visited, from a personal blog to a billion-dollar application, is HTML at its foundation.
-View Source on any page and there it is.
+Today's HTML5 handles video, audio, canvas drawing, semantic structure, and accessibility, but the core idea hasn't changed in thirty years.
+You write content in angle brackets and a browser turns it into something visual.
+Every website you've ever visited — from a personal blog to a billion-dollar application — is HTML at its foundation.

 Technical details